wendyyderas/project6/README.md

 ### Overview

 This project is an e-commerce website centered around a Bakery.
 It contains three pages routed together through react.
 The home page has slider images.
 The product page contains products, pulled from a MongoDB database.
 A secure admin page has been added that allows access to the products.
-React and MongoDB is linked together through Express.
+React and MongoDB is linked together through Express.The website has been modified to become a progressive web app that can be now be downloaded onto mobile devices.

 ### Installation